open-telemetry/opentelemetry-collector-contrib/receiver/sqlqueryreceiver/README.md

 Note that the notation for the parameter depends on the database backend.
 For example in MySQL this is `?`, in PostgreSQL this is `$1`, in Oracle this is any string identifier starting with a colon `:`, for example `:my_parameter`.

+Use the `storage` configuration property of the receiver to persist the tracking value across collector restarts.

 #### Metrics queries

 Each `metrics` section consists of a